 Chicago Outline Example:

 The time has come to start formatting your Chicago style paper.
-And if you chose to create an outline, you are already a step ahead.
+And if you chose to create an outline, you’re already a step ahead.
 Like every writing style, Chicago has rules.
-From the spacing to the font you use, Chicago guides you through every step of your essay or research paper creation.
+Chicago guides you through every step of your essay or research paper creation, from the spacing to the font you use.

 For Chicago style, you double-space your text, have page numbers near the top, and use 1-inch margins.
 Your font should be readable and no less than 10 pt.
 Times New Roman in 12 pt. is typically preferred.
 Beyond formatting, your paper has different parts.